kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 - Robustness tests (Note: `tests/robustness/coverage` in the etcd repository will need updating once Kubernetes actually starts making calls, as monitored in [ci-etcd-k8s-coverage-amd64](https://testgrid.k8s.io/sig-etcd-periodics#ci-etcd-k8s-coverage-amd64)).
-- kube-apiserver: `test/integration/apiserver/rangestream_test.go`
-  (`TestRangeStreamList`) creates 200 Secrets, restarts kube-apiserver with the `RangeStream` feature gate enabled, and verifies that `apiserver_watch_cache_initialization_duration_seconds_count` increments via the streaming path.
+- kube-apiserver: integration tests will be added for correctness and benchmarks against the unary `Range` path.

 ##### e2e tests